 Power, Passion, and Haunted Sites

-If you’re tired of investigating the same old sites everyone visits, try a different approach.
+Are you tired of investigating the same old sites everyone visits?
+Maybe it’s time to try a different approach.
 A little research can produce surprising results.

 I know, because I’ve scouted haunted locations for TV producers.

 I usually bypass well-known places where tragedies occurred.
 Many scenes of betrayal and murder have been over-investigated.

 So, I look for other clues.

 In this article, I’ll share some of my best tips for finding haunts.

 They’re often “hiding in plain sight.”